FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 2:** The Stapleton County Council shall be able to by a super-majority vote (2/3) add, remove, or amend any financial policy.

-**SECTION 3:** Firestone Congress shall be able to by a simple majority vote of both chambers through a bill remove EWC committee members.

-**SECTION 4:** Firestone Congress shall be able to by a simple majority vote of both chambers through a bill add, remove, or amend any financial policy.